tailify/k8s-controller-sidecars/README.md

 ## Usage

 1. Deploy the controller into your cluster.
-1. Add the `riskified.com/sidecars` annotation to your pods, with a comma-seperated list of sidecar container names.
+1. Add the `riskified.com/main_sidecars` annotation to your pods, with a comma-seperated list of main container names.

 Example: